huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 ::: details Read more

 A **`502 Bad gateway`** error is an indication that something is wrong with the configuration on the server side.
-[Contact us](/contact) in your lab channel on Slack or email further investigations.
+[Contact us](/contact) in your lab channel on Slack or email for further investigations.

 :::